ClementNerma/Rave/docs/books/hybrid.md

 let cubes = (i * i * i for i in 1...10);
 ```

 This is also why we told you should be careful when using inline loops.
-All inline loops generate a vector: `Array` exclusively for `for` loops with predictable number of iterations like ranges or elementary incremental / decremental expressions, `List` for anything else.
+All inline loops generate a `List`.

 Note that inline loops will not perform if the generation is not wrapped by parenthesis.
 So, if you do: